Indezine Logo

 Change the view to Slide Sorter and select the slide or slides to be duplicated, as shown in Figure 5, below.

-Figure 5: Slides to be duplicated selected within the Slide Sorter view
+Figure 5: Slides selected within Slide Sorter view

 You can now duplicate the selected slide(s) using any of the following three methods:

-1. Use the Ctrl + D keyboard shortcut to quickly duplicate the selected slide(s).
-The duplicated slides are automatically inserted immediately adjacent to the original selection, maintaining their position within the sequence.
+1. Use the Ctrl + D keyboard shortcut to efficiently duplicate the selected slide(s).
+The duplicated slides are automatically inserted immediately adjacent to the original selection, preserving their position within the presentation sequence.

-2. With the slides selected, click the down-arrow within the New Slide button, as shown highlighted in red within Figure 6, below.
-Within the resultant drop-down menu, select the Duplicate Selected Slides option, as shown highlighted in blue within Figure 6.
+2. With the desired slides selected, click the drop-down arrow on the New Slide button, as highlighted in red within Figure 6, below.
+From the resulting menu, choose the Duplicate Selected Slides option, highlighted in blue within Figure 6.

-5. Ctrl+drag the slides to duplicate in Slide Sorter view
+3. Duplicate selected slides in Slide Sorter view

-Figure 7: Ctrl+drag the slides to duplicate in Slide Sorter view
+Figure 6: Duplicate selected slides in Slide Sorter view

 People Also Ask: